methnen/m-chart/readme.txt

 * Default theme is now M Chart specific and uses a new color palette
 * Tweaked the Color Blind Safe palette to use the well regarded Okabe and Ito palette
 	* Also added different point shapes to further differentiate data series
+* Fixed an issue where data in an unexpected format could crash the Admin UI

 = 2.1 =